Mohammed-Abdelghany/Laravel-Interview-Task-Flash-Sale-Checkout/README.md

 # 🧾 Flash Sale Checkout – Laravel 12

-### 🚀 Overview
+🚀 Overview

+This repository was built as an Interview Task for a Backend Developer position, demonstrating advanced backend design and concurrency handling using Laravel 12.

-This project implements a **Flash Sale Checkout System** designed to handle **high concurrency** safely.
+It implements a Flash Sale Checkout System designed to safely handle high-traffic scenarios where thousands of users may attempt to buy the same product simultaneously.

-It ensures that:
+The solution focuses on data integrity, idempotent payment processing, and safe stock reservation, ensuring that:

-- Stock is never oversold (even under parallel requests).
+🧱 Stock is never oversold — even under parallel requests.

-- Holds expire automatically, returning stock.
+⏰ Holds automatically expire and release reserved stock.

-- Orders are created only for valid, unexpired holds.
+🛒 Orders are created only for valid, unexpired holds.

-- Payment webhooks are **idempotent** and **out-of-order safe**.
+💳 Payment webhooks are idempotent and out-of-order safe (can arrive before the order is created).

-- All operations are **transactional and consistent**.
+🔒 All operations are transactional, race-condition-proof, and consistent across the system.

----
+This task demonstrates strong skills in:

+Database transaction design

+Locking strategies (pessimistic concurrency control)

+Idempotent webhook processing

+Clean architecture (Service + Repository layers)

+API validatio, and testing

 ## ⚙️ Assumptions & Invariants